muratk5n/thirdwave/en/README.md

 ---

-"The hands.. are 90% of Spanish" \#thecommunity
+"The hands are 90% of Spanish" \#thecommunity

 [[-]](https://youtu.be/vgYZMIU0IlM?t=55)